 AI’s great gift is machine learning (ML) — learning without being explicitly programmed in that process by humans.
 Recently, ML has improved, becoming far more accessible.
 This is a key improvement because the more learning that happens, the more intelligent the process.

-is in “perception and cognition.”
+Two major areas where AI has taken hold is in “perception and cognition.”
 This includes a wide array of problem-solving, and voice and image recognition that consumers use daily (e.g., Siri, Alexa, Google Assistant for voice, and Facebook for tagging faces in images).
 According to the Harvard Business Review, companies employ “ML to optimize inventory and improve product recommendations, [to] predict whether a user would click on a particular ad, [and] to improve customers’ search and discovery process at a Brazilian online retailer.
 The first system increased advertising ROI threefold, and the second resulted in a $125 million increase in annual revenue.”
 These are serious results that every company needs to pay attention to.

 How AI can help your company

 Improved searches: ML studies each new interaction to better understand what a customer is searching, delivering more relevant results.

 Personalization and recommendations: By gathering data (e.g., a social media post), AI makes specific recommendations based on that content.

 Improved customer interactions and relations: Rather than blasting annoying, irrelevant advertising, AI customizes what and how often customers want to hear about their preferred brands.
 Through voice recognition, CRM systems answer customer questions, problem solve, and report leads to sales teams.